bonitasoft/bonita-doc/md/user-task-list.md

 ## Overview

-Starting with Bonita BPM 7.3, users benefit from a configurable task list, to manage tasks involving human actors from all processes in a more efficient fashion.
+Starting with Bonita 7.3, users benefit from a configurable task list, to manage tasks involving human actors from all processes in a more efficient fashion.
-This page is also made available as a custom page in Bonita BPM Portal > Resources, to be used in any [application](applications.md) or [custom profiles](custom-profiles.md), for users types of profiles.
+This page is also made available as a custom page in Bonita Portal > Resources, to be used in any [application](applications.md) or [custom profiles](custom-profiles.md), for users types of profiles.

 Here are the values of the user task list: